 Child pornography charges happen when law enforcement is ready to strip off their gloves and go to the mat to convict you – and you need to be ready and prepared for that.

 But really, who’s actually prepared for something like this to happen?
+Especially when you know you haven’t done what you’re being accused of or charged with.

 Those accused of child pornography possession, distribution, or possession are woefully unprepared to fight as hard as they need to win the case, while the prosecution knows all the details and loopholes of the legal system.